eesilas/unihiker-docs/docs/wiki/LanguageReference/UNIHIKER_Library/unihiker_library_introduction.md

-# Introduction to the UNIHIKER Library
+# UNIHIKER Library - Introduction
 In order to facilitate the utilization of the UNIHIKER main controllers, we have developed a Python library called "unihiker".
 This library integrates functionalities that are either missing or inconvenient to use from third-party Python libraries required by UNIHIKER .

 - In order to facilitate screen display and control, we have encapsulated a GUI class in the UNIHIKER library, based on the "Tkinter" library.